archway-network/archway-docs/docs/create/guides/nft-project/interact.md

 # Show output here
 ```

-The behaviour of the `nft_info` entrypoint is defined [here](https://github.com/CosmWasm/cw-nfts/blob/v0.9.3/contracts/cw721-base/src/query.rs#L33-L39) if you want to read the response model in detail.
+The behavior of the `nft_info` entry point is defined [here](https://github.com/CosmWasm/cw-nfts/blob/v0.9.3/contracts/cw721-base/src/query.rs#L33-L39) if you want to read the response model in detail.

 ## Sending tokens

-To transfer a token, we have to send a message of the type `TransferNft`, which we achieve by sending a transaction to the [transfer_nft](https://github.com/CosmWasm/cw-nfts/blob/v0.9.3/contracts/cw721-base/src/execute.rs#L124-L139) entrypoint exposed by the contract.
-The params we send to the entrypoint are: the recipient address; and the `token_id` to be sent to the receiver.
+To transfer a token, we have to send a message of the type `TransferNft`, which we achieve by sending a transaction to the [transfer_nft](https://github.com/CosmWasm/cw-nfts/blob/v0.9.3/contracts/cw721-base/src/execute.rs#L124-L139) entry point exposed by the contract.
+The params we send to the entry point are: the recipient address; and the `token_id` to be sent to the receiver.

 In JSON format, our transaction arguments look like this: